javierlocp/my-personal-site/src/posts/ux-of-decimals.md

 ## 1. Minimum Significant Decimals Rule

 Minimum Significant Decimals refers to the smallest number of decimal places that still carries meaningful information for users.
 Defining and enforcing this rule helps cover most edge cases.
-If you’re unsure about what minimum to use, you can fall back on the native token’s decimals and test different values.
+If you don't know which minimum decimals to choose, you can fall back on the native token’s decimals and test different values.

 ![Minimum Significant Decimals](/blog/min-sig-dec-rule.png 'Minimum Significant Decimals Example')

-### Always display a minimum number of decimals, even for larger values.
+### Always display a minimum number of decimals

 Example: **1.150000 ETH** instead of **1.15 ETH** — this avoids the impression of rounding uncertainty.

-### Set a maximum number of decimals to avoid noise.
+### Set a maximum number of decimals

 Example: **0.00000427 ETH** and **0.000004271063139123 ETH** both equal $0.02, so the extra precision adds no value.